h1-squirtle/Links-Checker/README.md

 # Links-Checker
 Tool which lets you check HTTP status code of links from a file.
-Results will be printed on screen.
+Results can be seen on screen and can be saved to a file.

 **1. Output shown on screen:**
 --